-Fire Services, Special Revenue Fund - fund balance is projected to increase 25.3% in FY 2022.
-Revenue is projected to exceed expenditures by \$2.1 million.
+Fire Services, Special Revenue Fund - fund balance is projected to increase 22.2% in FY 2023.
+Due to an increase in the fire services tax district taxable digest, property tax revenue is increasing by 15.0%.
+Projected expenditures are increasing by a modest 2.3%.
+Revenue is projected to exceed expenditures by \$2.3 million.